sinon/sinon.github.io/content/project-based-learning.md

 These led nicely into experimenting with [ratatui][12] a library designed to help you to build Text User Interfaces (TUIs) resulting in:

-- [gridlife][13]: A library and TUI CLI for simulating Conways Game of Life automatons.
-Which in some "the interest is smaller than you think", one of the maintainers of ratatui (Orhun Parmaksız) filed an issue on my repo, asking for some changes so they could use it in a website they were building.
-The reason I used ratatui in the first place was because of watching [a talk Orhun gave at EuroRust][14].
+- [gridlife][13]: A library and TUI CLI for simulating Conway's Game of Life automatons.
+This resulted in a case of "the interest is smaller than you think".
+One of the maintainers of ratatui (Orhun Parmaksız) filed an issue on my repo, asking for some changes so they could use it in a website they were building.
+The reason I had used ratatui in the first place was due to watching [a talk Orhun gave at EuroRust][14].
 This also gave me the nudge I needed to publish the library to [crates.io](https://crates.io).
 - A functionality unfinished [snake][15] game.

 ### CodeCrafters